 Intensive outpatient programs

-An intensive outpatient program (IOP) is a form of substance abuse treatment designed for those who prefer flexibility in their care and who don’t have a physical dependency on alcohol that requires addiction medication for a medically-supervised detox.
+An intensive outpatient program (IOP) is a form of substance abuse treatment designed for those who prefer flexibility in their care and who donโt have a physical dependency on alcohol that requires addiction medication for a medically-supervised detox.
 Itโs considered less intensive than whatโs offered through residential or inpatient programs, and includes various types of therapy, counseling, and education โ all while allowing you to go home between sessions.
+This is a great option after you have left an inpatient program and would like some more support while navigating your every day life.

 Sober living environments